 All paddlers must provide emergency contact information and sign a Waiver of Claims and Release of Liability form.
 Parents must sign for children under the age of 18.

 Paddle Florida adheres to all rules put forth by the public parks we stay in, including the ban on alcoholic beverages.

 All paddlers must respect private property along the river.

-All paddlers must have basic paddling and swimming skills.
+All paddlers must have basic paddling, swimming, and wet exit skills.